ISILablsbu/HCI2/content/authors/Louie/_index.md

   # - Visitors
 ---

-Louie Webb is a PhD candidate at London South Bank University, working within the Industrial Systems Intelligence Lab in the School of Computer Science and Digital Technologies.
+Louie Webb is a PhD candidate at London South Bank University, working within the Human-Centred Industrial Intelligence Lab in the School of Computer Science and Digital Technologies.
 His research specialises in Digital Twin-enabled adaptive manufacturing systems, with a focus on simulation, modelling, and incident-responsive Autonomous Mobile Robot (AMR) fleet management.
 His work explores the convergence of advanced simulation, optimisation, and human-in-the-loop decision support to enhance resilience, agility, and intelligence in manufacturing shopfloors.